maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="commands"></a>
 ## Commands

 Dartmouth BASIC consisted of two separate programs, the BASIC compiler and runtime, and a shell program that edited the source code and performed a small number of commands.
 The shell commands were deliberately intended to look like BASIC statements.
-So in Dartmouth, some of the statement-looking lines could only be used in the shell, while others could only be used in your program.
+So in Dartmouth, some of the statement-looking user entries could only be used in the shell, while others could only be used in your program.
 This led to the concepts of **commands** and **statements**, a separation that many later dialects maintained.

 Commands were generally intended to work on the program as a whole, loading or saving the source code, running it, debugging it, etc. Examples include `LOAD` to read source code into memory, `RUN` to execute the program, `LIST` to print the current program to the console, and so forth.
-Some later dialects allowed these commands to be put into programs as well; for instance, Atari BASIC could `LIST` itself.
-This blurred the line between statements and commands.
+As BASIC moved from mainframes to minicomputers and micros, they often became single programs instead of two, and as this program understood both commands and statements, the line between these began to blur.
+Later dialects often allowed commands to be put into programs as well; for instance, Atari BASIC could `LIST` itself.

 RetroBASIC is intended to be used with known-good BASIC source code, which can be edited in any text editor.
 It is then loaded and run as part of starting up the program.
 Thus, there is no need for `LOAD`, `SAVE` or `LIST` as these are accomplished in the editor, and this also eliminates many of the editing statements like `RENUM` and similar.
 Nor is there a need for `RUN` or `CONT`, as the former occurs automatically and the latter is not needed as one cannot stop the program while it is running.
 It does, however, include a small number of statement keywords that are normally considered commands in most dialects and are found widely enough in source code to be useful:

 <!-- TOC --><a name="bye"></a>
 ### `BYE`

 `BYE` originates with Dartmouth BASIC where it exits the BASIC shell and logs the user off of the system.
-It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself, it was part of the underlying operating system shell. `BYE` was relatively common in most dialects, but its effect was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
+It matched the `HELO` command which performed a login, but `HELO` was not properly part of BASIC itself, it was part of the underlying operating system shell. `BYE` was relatively common in most later dialects, but its effect was varied; in Atari BASIC for instance, it exits to Memo Pad, while on PCs it would return to DOS.
 In RetroBASIC, `BYE` simply exits the program in the same fashion as `END`, returning you to your system's command shell.

 #### Variations: